Top 20 Most Popular Foods in Madagascar

 6. Hen’omby Ritra

-Hen’omby ritra is a kind of beef simmered in a Malagasy way.
+Hen’omby Ritra is a kind of beef simmered in a Malagasy way.
 This dish is highly appreciated by any household in the country.
-It is eaten as a laoka (side dish) to accompany rice, the staple food of Malagasy people.
-The hen’omby ritra is a dish based on zebu, which is cooked in water with salt as the only seasoning.
-As the tradition goes, the cooking is done during 48 hours.
+It is eaten as a Laoka (side dish) to accompany rice, the staple food of the Malagasy people.
+The Hen’omby Ritra is a dish based on zebu, which is cooked in water with salt as the only seasoning.
+As the tradition goes, the cooking is done within 48 hours.

-This succulent dish is not only one of the favorite laoka of the Malagasy people, but it is also one of the seven royal dishes, or tatao.
-This is the reason why it is served during the traditional or family celebrations of the country.
-To note, Madagascar has a large population of zebu.
+This succulent dish is not only one of the favorite Laoka of the Malagasy people, but it is also one of the seven royal dishes or Tatao.
+That’s why it’s proudly served during traditional and family celebrations in the country.
+Fun fact: Madagascar has a large population of zebu.

 7. Henakisoa Sy Amalona

-The henakisoa sy amalona, or pork with eel, is a traditional Malagasy dish that is part of the seven royal dishes.
-While the dish is quite easy to prepare, it is not unanimously accepted in Madagascar.
-The reason is that some cultures don’t accept the consumption of pork, and for others, the association of pork with fish is not very usual.
-This does not prevent this dish from being one of the prestigious dishes served to honor distinguished guests during traditional celebrations in the highlands.
-It should definitely be tried while traveling through the big island, it’s definitely worth a try!
+The Henakisoa Sy Amalona, or pork with eel, is a traditional Malagasy dish that is part of the seven royal dishes.
+Although this dish is easy to make, it’s not universally embraced in Madagascar.
+Some cultures avoid pork, and others find the mix of pork and fish unusual.
+However, that doesn’t stop it from being a prestigious dish served to honor special guests during traditional celebrations in the highlands.
+If you’re traveling through the big island, it’s definitely worth a try!

 8. Vorombe Sy Henakisoa